bertrama/deployer-template/README.md

 * add deploying user and running user to common group.  i.e. the group of the running user.
   * `usermod -a -G groupname username`
 * add deploying user to sudoers
-  * e.g. `%dlps  ALL=(root) NOPASSWD: /bin/systemctl restart app-cc-puma@myapp-staging.service`
+  * e.g. `%dlps  ALL=(root) NOPASSWD: /bin/systemctl restart app-puma@myapp-staging.service`

-## One time pre-capistrano setup.
-in app/shared/ directory:
-* create bundle/
-* create config/
-* create linked directories: log tmp/pids tmp/cache tmp/sockets tmp/derivatives tmp/uploads vendor/bundle public/system public/system/avatars public/uploads
-* rsync contents of upload/config to shared/config on target in order to seed the shared config directory
-* the deploying user and the running user have to be part of the same group. e.g. myapp
-* the directories of the application directory have to belong to the user that runs the application (i.e. myapp)
-  * the deploy user has to belong to the same group as the running user.
-  * group ownership of the directories has to be the shared group.
-  * chown -R myapp:myapp /hydra-dev/myapp-staging/app

 ## Gotchas
 * pidfile config in `puma.rb` must match systemd `app-<myapp_target>.service` pidfile.
 * myapp user needs to have fits.sh in PATH for non-login sessions.
-This was done by adding a .bashrc to the HOME dir for the user.
-(Alternatively, can hardcode path to fits in application)
+This was done by adding a drop in conf to the systemd service with a hard coded path.
 * For loading datasets from the command line, the user running populate rake task will need write access to the minter-statefile.

 ## Systemd Services
 * Using systemd service templates.
 The supplied instance corresponds to the app and target. e.g. `myapp-production` or `myapp-staging`
-* Startup should be of the form `systemctl app-cc-puma@myapp-production.service` which will start the corresponding rescue pool.
+* Startup should be of the form `systemctl app-puma@myapp-production.service` which will start the corresponding rescue pool.
-* *Need to configure the service and other environment vars using a drop-in conf file.*
+* Other config and environment vars can be done using a drop-in conf file. *This needs to be reviewed and added manually.*